-There has been an escalation of violence between government forces and the PKK since 2015, creating further humanitarian concerns in southeast Turkey.
-Up to 1.1 million people may have been internally displaced as a result of conflict.
-Humanitarian access is highly constrained in the areas most affected by violence, which makes the delivery of assistance more difficult, as well as contributing to large information gaps about humanitarian needs.?
+There has been an escalation of violence between government forces and the Kurdistan Workers’ Party since 2015, creating further humanitarian concerns in southeast Turkey.
+Up to 1.1 million people may have been internally displaced as a result of conflict, with no information available on whether they are still displaced.
+Humanitarian access is highly constrained in the areas most affected by violence, which makes the delivery of assistance more difficult and contributes to large information gaps about humanitarian needs.?